oblio360/dota-blog/_drafts/zero-hero-storm-spirit.md

 Icefrog posted an update on this blog with a teaser for the upcoming 6.58 version, showing a remake for Storm.
 The speculation was rampant for a few weeks, until Icefrog actually [released the much awaited 6.58 version](http://www.playdota.com/forums/blog.php?b=59).

+There was a bit of confusion when the new Storm was unveiled, but that soon gave way to a lot of excitement as Storm as probably the first hero with a 0-cooldown (CD) ability: Ball Lightning.

+The remade hero took the Dota world by storm (bad pun intended) and became one of the common competitive heroes after a bit of finagling with his stats.

+One of the heroes worst hit by this remake was Akasha, the Queen of Pain (QoP), who for a long time just couldn't compete with the nimble spirit.
+Her AOE damage was surpassed by the AOE damage from Storm Spirit and the mobility granted by her Blink skill couldn't compete with Storm's Ulti.
+It took many versions for this balance to be reestablished and for QoP to be seen again on the competitive scene more frequently.

+For completeness' sake this is the full list of changes made after this 1 major remake.

+### Version 6.64

+Buff: Base Intelligence increased from 23 to 26.

+### Version 6.67

+Nerf: Attack range lowered from 500 to 480.

+### Version 6.69

+Nerf: Intelligence base and growth reduced from 26 + 2.6 to 23 + 2.2

+Nerf: Electric Vortex mana cost increased from 100 to 100/110/120/130

+### Version 6.70

+Buff: Intelligence growth increased from 2.2 to 2.6

+### Version 6.72d

+Buff: Base Strength increased by 2

+### Version 6.73

+Buff: Overload bonus damage increased from 30/45/60/75 to 30/50/70/90

+### Version 6.74

+Buff: Ball Lightning now properly dodges projectiles

+### Version 6.75

+Buff: Static Remnant cooldown decreased from 4 to 3.5

+### Version 6.78

+Buff: Electric Vortex cooldown decreased from 20 to 21/20/19/18

+### Version 6.80

+Nerf: Base movement speed reduced from 295 to 290

+### Version 6.82

+Buff?
+Nerf?
+Not sure: Ball Lightning mana cost per 100 units from 10 + 1% to 12 + 0.7%

+### Version 6.83

+Buff Turn Rate improved from 0.6 to 0.8

+### Version 6.84

+Nerf: Storm Spirit movement speed reduced from 290 to 285

+Nerf: Ball Lightning flying vision from 1000 to 400

+Buff?
+Nerf?
+Again not sure: Static Remnant no longer ignores ancient units

+Phew, that was a long list of changes!
+And the most interesting things is that Storm is relatively a new hero.
+And one which has gone through only 1 major remake.

+So this story will get a lot more interesting in the future :smile:

+If you'd like this episode, as well as future episodes to also have an accompanying video on Youtube, write so in the comment section below.

+If enough people vote for videos, I will start work on them (including for the older episodes) and I will send an update when they are ready.

+See you around and hope you enjoyed this first episode of "From Zero to Hero"!